-Together with the institute's management and the works council, guidelines for the recruitment of all staff were drawn up, taking into account the "European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers" and complying with the principles of the "Open, Transparent and Merit-based Recruitment of Researchers" (OTM-R).
+Together with the institute's management and the works council, guidelines for the recruitment of all staff have been developed taking into account the "European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers" and complying with the principles of the "Open, Transparent and Merit-based Recruitment of Researchers" (OTM-R).
 Furthermore, a guideline for tenure track procedures was drawn up.
-Both processes include measures for gender-equitable recruitment, explicit consideration of family-related breaks and obligations in the performance evaluation of candidates, and representation of both genders on the recruitment and mentoring committees.
+Both processes include measures for gender-equitable recruitment, explicit consideration of family-related breaks and obligations in the performance evaluation of candidates, and representation of women and men on the recruitment and mentoring committees.
 The recruitment guidelines state that in employment groups where women are underrepresented, women with equivalent qualifications and aptitude will be preferentially employed.
 A respective note encouraging female scientists to apply is included in every job advertisement.
-This will be further optimized so that it actually encourages women to apply.
+This will be further optimized within the next two years so that it more strongly encourages women to apply.
 This must be coordinated with the FVB.

-In addition, binding rules must be developed for IGB on how family-related interruptions and obligations are taken into account in performance evaluations.
-It is suggested that for care-taking the corresponding time period is taken into consideration, whereas for pregnancy and care of new-borns 2 years are granted per child.
+In addition, binding rules must be developed for IGB within the next two years on how family-related interruptions and obligations are considered in performance evaluations.
+It is suggested that for caretaking the corresponding time period is taken into consideration, whereas for pregnancy and care of newborns 2 years are granted per child.
 This is applied both when recruiting new people and in evaluating people for tenure tracks and competitive calls.

 According to the cascade model, advertised positions at each career level should be filled with female scientists at least to the percentage of females at the career level directly below.
 We view this as our minimum target.
 If this percentage cannot be realized due to external circumstances (e.g. no suitable female candidates who applied, even though screening was broad and intense), the aim is to at least maintain the proportion of women (see Table 2).
 IGB will strive, however, to hire at all levels lacking gender balance at least 50% of women so that we enhance our development towards gender balance at all levels.
-Together with the responsible persons, the institute management develops suitable measures for the active recruitment of excellent female scientists at each career level
+Together with the responsible persons, the institute management develops suitable measures for the active recruitment of excellent female scientists at each career level.
+While the cascade model is used as a guideline, IGB in essence strives to a 50% proportion of females at all levels.
+This implies that if higher percentages of women are achieved at a given level, then IGB will strive to maintain this level and further increase it towards the target of 50%.